-Admission to the Cox undergraduate program may be made by current SMU students via the admission requirements below, or at the time a student is admitted to SMU via the BBA Scholars Program (see Applying for Admission as a First-Year Applicant).
+Admission to the Cox undergraduate program may be earned by current SMU students via the admission requirements below, or at the time a student is admitted to SMU via the BBA Scholars Program (see Applying for Admission as a First-Year Applicant).

-Regular admission to any B.B.A. major requires:
+Regular admission to any B.B.A. major requires

 - 1. Completion of a minimum of 39 hours. - 2.
 A minimum all-college cumulative GPA of 3.300. - 3.
-A minimum 3.300 GPA in the business subset:

-ENGL 1301 (or ENGL 2305) or ENGL 1305

-ENGL 1302 (or ENGL 2306)

-MATH 1309 (or MATH 1337)

-ACCT 2301

-ITOM 2305, or STAT 2301 or 2331, or EMIS 4340 or 5370
+A minimum 3.300 GPA in the business subset: ENGL 1301 (or ENGL 2305) or ENGL 1305 ENGL 1302 (or ENGL 2306) ECO 1311, 1312 MATH 1309 (or MATH 1337) ACCT 2301 ITOM 2305, or STAT 2301 or 2331, or EMIS 3340

-Please note that:
+Please note that

 - For admission purposes to the Cox B.B.A. program, the all-college cumulative GPA is recorded at the end of the term the student completes the business subset AND has at least 39 cumulative credit hours.
 The all-college cumulative GPA includes all SMU coursework and courses completed at all other colleges if these courses have content-based equivalents at SMU.
-If credit is nontransferable because the grade earned is below C-, but the course is equivalent in content to an SMU course, the grade will count toward the all-college cumulative GPA. - Once a student enters SMU, all remaining subset courses must be completed through enrollment at SMU. - With the exception of courses completed under the SMU first-year grade-repeat policy (see Grades for Repeated Courses in the Policies and Procedures section of this catalog), the subset GPA is calculated using the first graded attempt of these courses, even if the course was later repeated. - The subset GPA for students who have advanced placement or International Baccalaureate credit is based on the remaining (graded) subset courses. - Students must have passing grades in all subset courses before entering the Cox School. - Current University grading policy, as summarized under Academic Forgiveness in the Policies and Procedures section of this catalog, permits forgiveness of academic work taken 10 or more years prior to the term of admission.
-Academic work forgiven under this policy will not be included in the subset or cumulative all-college GPA.
+If credit is nontransferable because the grade earned is below C-, but the course is equivalent in content to an SMU course, the grade will count toward the all-college cumulative GPA. - Once a student enters SMU, all remaining subset courses must be completed through enrollment at SMU. - With the exception of courses completed under the SMU first-year graderepeat policy (see Grades for Repeated Courses in the Grade Policies section of this catalog), the subset GPA is calculated using the first graded attempt of these courses, even if the course was later repeated. - The subset GPA for students who have Advanced Placement or International Baccalaureate credit is based on the remaining (graded) subset courses. - All subset courses must be taken for a grade (not taken pass/fail), with the exception of those courses in which the student has test credit. - Students must have passing grades in all subset courses before entering the Cox School. - Current University grading policy, as summarized under Academic Forgiveness in the General Policies section of this catalog, permits forgiveness of academic work taken 10 or more years prior to the term of admission.
+Academic work forgiven under this policy will not be included in the subset or all-college cumulative GPA.